on404/Windows_CIS/README.md

 # Windows CIS
-# CIS Windows 11 v4 Remediation Script
+# CIS Windows 11 Stand Alone v4 Remediation Script

 This repository contains a PowerShell script designed to help system administrators and security professionals remediate Windows 11 systems according to the Center for Internet Security (CIS) benchmarks.
-The script automates the implementation of various security controls and best practices outlined in the CIS Windows 11 v4 guidelines.
+The script automates the implementation of various security controls and best practices outlined in the CIS Windows 11 stand-alone v4 guidelines.

 Additionally, there is an Excel file included that contains all the keys and settings referenced in the script for easy reference.